Real-time Monocular Depth Estimation on Embedded Systems

-\paragraph{Fusion} Fusing the features of different scales is an essential means to improve performance in many works \cite{DBLP:conf/cvpr/LinDGHHB17,DBLP:conf/eccv/ZhangZPXS18}.
-The low-level features with high resolution have more spatial information but less semantic information and more noise.
-In contrast, the high-level features with low resolution have more semantic information but less spatial information.
-Two standard fusion methods in deep learning practice exist: element-wise addition and concatenate.
-Monodepth2 \cite{DBLP:conf/iccv/GodardAFB19} gradually concatenates the upper-level feature maps to the lower level.
-Meanwhile, FastDepth \cite{DBLP:conf/icra/WofkMYKS19} gradually adds the upper-level feature maps to the next level.
-In contrast, GuideDepth \cite{DBLP:conf/icra/0006DGNB22} introduces the guided upsampling block to use the input image as guidance to upsample the feature maps without previous level feature maps.
-To balance the latency and the accuracy, we perform element-wise addition at the first and second layers to accelerate feature fusion and concatenate at the third layer of the depth decoder for better final accuracy.
+\textit{Fusion:} Fusing features of different scales is an essential means to improve performance in many works~\cite{DBLP:conf/eccv/ZhangZPXS18}.
+Low-level features with high resolution contain more spatial information but less semantic information and more noise.
+On the other hand, high-level features with low resolution contain more semantic information but less spatial information.
+Two standard fusion methods in deep learning practice are element-wise addition and concatenation.
+Monodepth2~\cite{DBLP:conf/iccv/GodardAFB19} gradually concatenates upper-level feature maps to lower levels, while FastDepth~\cite{DBLP:conf/icra/WofkMYKS19} gradually adds upper-level feature maps to the next level.
+In contrast, GuideDepth~\cite{DBLP:conf/icra/0006DGNB22} introduces the guided upsampling block, which uses the input image as guidance to upsample feature maps without previous level feature maps.
+To balance latency and accuracy, we perform element-wise addition at the first and second layers to accelerate feature fusion, and using concatenate operation at the third layer of the depth decoder for better final accuracy.

-\paragraph{Prediction} Our model set one prediction decoder at each scale.
-Each decoder includes two $3 \times 3$ convolution layers, followed by a leakyReLU and a sigmoid function as activating functions, respectively.
-Decoders receive the fused feature maps and yield depth prediction at each scale for self-supervision.
-We do not pass the intermediate depth prediction to the next level to minimize the latency, which allows us to disable the first three decoders to speed up inferencing.
+\textit{Prediction:} Our model sets one prediction decoder at each scale.
+Each decoder consists of two $3 \times 3$ convolution layers, followed by a leakyReLU and a sigmoid function as activating functions, respectively.
+The decoders receive the fused feature maps and yield depth predictions at each scale for self-supervision.
+To minimize latency, we do not pass the intermediate depth prediction to the next level.
+This allows us to disable the first three decoders to speed up inference.